Paro Taktsang: Establishment as a meditation site

 From the 11th century, many Tibetan saints and eminent figures came to Taktsang to meditate, including Milarepa (1040–1123), Pha Dampa Sangye (died 1117), the Tibetan yogini Machig Labdrön (1055–1145) and Thangtong Gyelpo (1385–1464).
 In the latter part of the 12th century, the Lapa School was established in Paro.
 Between 12th and 17th centuries, many Lamas who came from Tibet established their monasteries in Bhutan.
 In the 13th century, Phajo Drugom Zhigpo meditated there.
-While in meditation, Guru Rinpoche enstrusted him with his four fortresses, four cliffs, and four caves in a vision.
+While in meditation, Guru Rinpoche entrusted him with his four fortresses, four cliffs, and four caves in a vision.
 Therefore, Paro Taktsang Singye Samdrup Dzong is one of the twelve meditation places of Guru Rinpoche entrusted to Phajo.

-The first sanctuary to be built in the area dates to the 14th century when Sonam Gyeltshen, a Nyingmapa lama of the Kathogpa branch came from Tibet.
-The paintings he brought can still be faintly discerned on a rock above the principal building although there is no trace of the original one.
-The Taktsang Ugyen Tsemo complex, which was rebuilt after a fire in 1958 is said to date back to 1408.
+The first sanctuary to be built in the area dates to the 14th century when Sonam Gyeltshen, a Nyingmapa lama of the Kathogpa branch, came from Tibet.
+The paintings he brought can still be faintly discerned on a rock above the principal building, although there is no trace of the original one.
+The Taktsang Ugyen Tsemo complex, which was rebuilt after a fire in 1958, is said to date back to 1408.
 Taktsang remained under the authority of the Kathogpa lamas for centuries until the mid 17th century.